-Final Exam - Tuesday, May 8, 10:15am to 12:15pm.
+Final Exam: Tuesday, May 5, 10:15am to 12:15pm.
+ALL STUDENTS MUST take the final exam at this time!

 Learning Outcomes

 - Ability to use and understand the usage of mathematical notation; - Ability to follow proofs and other mathematical discourse; - Ability to write simple proofs in the major proof formats (direct, indirect, inductive), and to engage in mathematical discourse; - Ability to select an appropriate mathematical model for a given real world problem and to apprehend and enunciate the limitations of conclusions drawn from mathematical models; - Ability to do calculations with the aid of appropriate hardware and/or software;